JAugusto42/yogurt/README.md

-# Archpkg
+# YAAH
-Archpkg is a simple AUR helper for Arch Linux written in Ruby Programming Language and uses pacman syntax.
+yaah is a simple AUR helper for Arch Linux written in Ruby Programming Language and uses pacman syntax.

 ## Requirements
 `Ruby >= 2.4`